peterwooden/peterwooden-com/content/blog/building-your-react-intuitions/index.md

 And there you go, you now have a React todo app.

+Combining steps 4 and 5, you might figure out how to change the state of parent elements (hint: manage the state in the parent element, and pass callbacks to the children which call the setState function in the parent component).

 *Side effects*

 How can you do things like do an API call?
 Lets say that we need to do one to get the user's name.
 If we wrote the fetch code within the component function, it will be called every time the component is rendered, but we only want it to be called once.
 We can use a hook called `useEffect` - pass it a function, and it will call it only on the first render.